Skip to main content

 Loading data into the Parquet data catalog

-The FX data from histdata is stored in CSV/text format, with fields timestamp, bid_price, ask_price.
-Firstly, we need to load this raw data into a pandas.DataFrame which has a compatible schema for Nautilus quotes.
+Histdata stores the FX data in CSV/text format with fields timestamp, bid_price, ask_price.
+First, load this raw data into a pandas.DataFrame with a schema compatible with Nautilus quotes.

-Then we can create Nautilus QuoteTick objects by processing the DataFrame with a QuoteTickDataWrangler.
+Then create Nautilus QuoteTick objects by processing the DataFrame with a QuoteTickDataWrangler.

 # Here we just take the first data file found and load into a pandas DataFrame